Crislen179/LabReport4/index.md

 Step9: Commit and push the resulting change to your Github account First we type `git add ListExamples.java` to mark what file we want to get push.
 Then we type `git commit -m "(Whatever commit you want)` to add a commit.
 Finally, we type `git push ListExamples.java` to push the file to Github.
-The screenshot of the output is shown below:
+The screenshot of the output is shown below:<br />
 <img src="step9.png" alt="drawing" width="600"/> <br />